Updated June 12, 2023

 The key objective of a performance appraisal system is to exercise control over employee activities via disciplinary actions and management of promotions and rewards.
 Supervisors are tasked with rating employees based on performance parameters ranging from unsatisfactory to outstanding.
 But these ratings are often prone to errors like the halo effect, bias, central tendency, and others.

 In the past, supervisors predominantly conducted annual performance appraisals to assess employees’ levels of accomplishment.
 The system was implemented top-down, with supervisors evaluating employee performance without actively involving them.
 These appraisals were frequently criticized for their heavy focus on employees’ flaws and deficiencies in the past year or for identifying development needs for the future.
 Additionally, the traditional approach to performance appraisals was bureaucratic, leading to issues such as corruption and unnecessary delays.
 The appraisals were usually narrowly focused and functioned standalone, sans any effect on the overall vision or goal of the organization.

 The side effects of performance appraisal systems generated much skepticism among managers and employees whenever the human resource (HR) manager started it.

-Performance management focuses more on monitored behaviors and concrete results that are based on previously set smart objectives.
-Adoption of techniques like management by objectives (MBO) is established in terms of facts and figures.
-The superior plays out the role of a facilitator or coach in the entire process.
-The objectives are decided mutually at the beginning of the performance season, which serves as a standard for evaluation.
-The company’s staff, in this method, offers feedback on their respective contribution by filling up an appraisal form.
+In performance management, the emphasis is on monitoring behaviors and achieving concrete results based on previously established SMART objectives.
+Techniques like Management by Objectives (MBO) rely on facts and figures.
+The superior takes on the role of a facilitator or coach throughout the process.
+Objectives are mutually agreed upon at the start of the performance season, serving as the standard for evaluation.
+Employees provide feedback on their contributions by completing an appraisal form.